Your Pet’s Home Away from Home

 Boarding pets may take a day or two to settle in at Eno.
 This is normal!
 If your pet is too stressed to eat at first, we will offer various foods to entice him or her.
 If a stressed pet has not eaten for 72 hours, our urgent care protocol kicks in, and we will make every attempt to reach you and then your emergency contact.

-We charge by the night and by weight (for dogs).
+We charge by the night and by weight.

-Our boarding charge is simply $20 per night, per room.
-For instance, if you choose to reserve two connecting rooms, the charge is $40 per night.
+Our boarding charge is simply $23 per night per room.
+If you choose to reserve two connecting rooms, the charge is $46 per night.